postsharp/Metalama.Documentation/content/conceptual/configuration/creating-logs.md

 When reporting a Metalama bug, it is often helpful to attach Metalama log files.
 This document provides instructions on how to generate these logs.

+There are possible approaches: produce log files, or write the logging output to the console.

+## Producing log files

-## Step 1.
+### Step 1.
 Install the Metalama CLI tool

 First, install the `metalama` .NET tool as outlined in <xref:dotnet-tool>.

-## Step 2.
+### Step 2.
 Edit diagnostics.json

 Run the following command: